briansimiyuj/doctor-appointment-app/README.md

         1. Attach open modal function from update patient details hook to the schedule new appointment button

+      *Schedule History Button*: Schedule history button will show the schedule history of the appointment.

+        1. Attach open modal function from update patient details hook to the schedule history button

       ### Update Patient Details Hook